 Always check the weather and trail conditions before setting out for a drive or a hike.

-The only exception is winter, when it might be better to join a tour to avoid challenging driving conditions.
+The only exception where you might not rent a car is if you are visiting Iceland in the winter.
+If you do not have experience driving when it snows, it might be better to join a tour to avoid challenging driving conditions.

 You do NOT need an international driving permit to rent a car in Iceland – just a drivers license from home.
-Make sure to purchase the full insurance when renting a car, even if you have insurance through your credit card.
+Make sure to purchase the full insurance (including protection from gravel) when renting a car, even if you have insurance through your credit card.
+I also recommend renting a wifi device from your rental car company – although my phone has international data roaming it did not work as well as the wifi.

-If you plan to visit the iconic Blue Lagoon, book your tickets in advance to avoid long lines.
+If you plan to visit the iconic Blue Lagoon, book your tickets in advance as it gets booked especially during the summer season.
 Try to go early in the morning or late in the evening for a more serene experience.
-The Blue Lagoon is located close the airport so many visitors book a visit on their arrival or departure day.
+The Blue Lagoon is located close to Keflavik airport so many visitors book a visit on their arrival or departure day.
+(Some airport transfers include a Blue Lagoon visit.)

-When visiting hot springs, public pools, or geothermal areas, always shower without your swimsuit before entering the water.
+When visiting hot springs, public pools, or geothermal areas, always shower naked (without your swimsuit) before entering the water.
+Spas like the Blue Lagoon and Sky Lagoon offer private changing rooms for those that do not feel comfortable showering naked in front of other people.

 Check out some of my other Iceland posts below: